ImmigrationSolution Services

 Quick Answer

-Reviewed for accuracy by
+Reviewed for document-preparation scope

 For Rancho Santa Fe residents with fiancés from the Middle East, the U.S. Embassy in Abu Dhabi handles K-1 visa interviews for applicants from across the region.
 SoCal Immigration Services provides specialized Arabic-speaking assistance for couples navigating this critical interview.